 The VCRS will be awarded by the Vice-Chancellor on recommendation by the Deputy Vice-Chancellor (Education) and the Academic Board’s Postgraduate Awards Sub-Committee.
 Academic excellence (e.g. a University Medal) and outstanding research potential will be the selection criteria.

 The VCRS can be held at any Faculty at the University but is not transferable to other universities.
 Eligibility criteria for the VCRS will be the same as the APA, except that only commencing PhD students will be considered.
 A separate application for the VCRS is not required and highly ranked eligible applicants for the APA/UPA will be automatically considered.

 Established in 2010 from the estate of the late Valerie Ruth Street, one Val Street Scholarship of the same value and duration of the VCRS will be awarded every year for approximately 10 years.
-The scholarship will be awarded as a top-up award to the highest ranked eligible female applicant in the Semester one round of Australian Postgraduate Award (APA) and University of Sydney Postgraduate Award (UPA) who will commence full-time research doctorate studies.
+The scholarship will be awarded as a top-up award to the highest ranked eligible female applicant in the Round One round of Australian Postgraduate Award (APA) and University of Sydney Postgraduate Award (UPA) who will commence full-time research doctorate studies.
 The recipient must have attained First Class Honours in the Arts, Sciences (currently Agriculture and Environment, Food and Natural Resources; Science or Veterinary Science) or Social Sciences (currently Arts and Social Sciences, Education and Social Work or Business) Faculties of the University of Sydney.